akshayalix/BareNox/Readme.md

 - Open NoxPlayer.

-- Run "Uninstall.bat" from folder.
+- Run "Uninstall.bat" as admin from folder.

 - Wait for it to complete.